chisui/dakka/thesis/main.md

 ```

 This way limits the Actor type of the receiver to be a single concrete type.
-In particular we have to know the type of the Actor (Receiver in the following) when defining the Actor that handles the reference (Sender in the following).
+In particular we have to know the type of the Actor (`Receiver` in the following) when defining the Actor that handles the reference (`Sender` in the following).
 So we would like this reference type to be more generic.
-A simple way to do this is to add a type parameter to the Sender that represents the Receiver.
+A simple way to do this is to add a type parameter to the Sender that represents the `Receiver`.

 ```haskell
 instance (Actor a, c a) => Actor (Sender a) where